 Introduction through Breast Milk

 In my own experience, I decided to start introducing allergens to my daughter when she was about 9 months old.
 By then she had been eating different fruits and vegetables like a champ.
 I started with the allergens that I believed were least likely for her to be sensitive to.
-I gave her a small serving a day for three days to elicit a response.
+I gave her a small serving a day for five days to elicit a response.
 Each time there was no reaction, I would try another version of the same allergen for an additional three days.
 If no reaction occurred, I crossed that allergen off our list.

-Below are ideas for each allergen reintroduction:
+Below are ideas for each top 8 allergen reintroduction

 Dairy: Yogurt, cheese, pancakes, milk added to a puree.